Which MeasuringWorth comparator is best for you?

 The Merriam-Webster dictionary says a comparator is “a device for comparing something with a similar thing or with a standard measure.”
 The principle of the MeasuringWorth is that there is no one standard measure for comparing what a monetary value in the past is worth today.
 The best measure depends on the question asked.

-At present, we have comparators that give you seven answers for the United States (from 1774 on), five for the United Kingdom (from 1270 on), six for Australia (from 1828 on), and six for Spain (from 1850 on).
-These dates are determined by the limits of available data.
+We also have relative worth comparators for the United Kingdom (from 1270 on), Australia (from 1828 on), and Spain (from 1850 on).
+These all use only annual data.

 Comparing the growth rates of economic variables over different periods and for different lengths of time